Senior Prizegiving

 The Fitzwygram Prize is the most prestigious one at Hampton and is awarded to the outstanding Upper Sixth former for his contribution to the School, normally, but not exclusively, to the outgoing School Captain.

-Tutors’ Prizes are awarded by Form Tutors to boys, who have not only achieved commendably, but have made a significant contribution to the wider life of the School.
+Tutors’ Prizes are awarded by Form Tutors to Hamptonians, who have not only achieved commendably, but have made a significant contribution to the wider life of the School.

 Form Prizes are awarded to boys who have demonstrated particular academic achievement throughout the year.